 Potts says that its success 'has been attributed to its basic idea of "Australians entertaining Australians" (the winner of each show was determined solely by listeners' telephoned or postal votes), and its combination of raw talent and human interest embodied in many of the contestants'.

 Potts explains that 'a great diversity of aspiring talent (including Aboriginal and ethnic contestants) was paraded before the listeners, all with the sense of the program actually venturing into the heart of the land, investigating every corner in the search for Australian raw material, the whole enterprise being transmitted everywhere in the nation.
 Especially during the tension of wartime, Australia's Amateur Hour both comforted and reassured its listeners as to the strength of the "national spirit" embodied in the project the show entailed.'

-Visit our Curated Collection to listen to clips featuring:
+Visit our online curated collection to listen to clips featuring:

 This article was first published in 2017.
 The text was updated in 2023.